PagerDuty/full-service-ownership-docs/docs/lifecycle.md

----
-cover:
-description: Considerations for end-to-end management of a service throughout its entire lifecycle.
----
 ![Service Lifecycle](../assets/img/headers/FSO-Lifecycle.png)

 > "The various segments of the system of profound knowledge cannot be separated.
 They interact with each other.
 For example, knowledge about psychology is incomplete without knowledge of variation." - W. Edwards Deming